ahsfar/az-104-study-guide/project-based/project-based-learning.md

 - [Quickstart - Access and create new tenant - Microsoft Entra | Microsoft Learn](https://learn.microsoft.com/en-us/entra/fundamentals/create-new-tenant)

+## 3. Get Domain

+You can purchase your own custom domain or use any existing one if you have.
-## 3. Purchase a Custom Domain or use existing e.g. immerse.com
+Purchase from GoDaddy or existing one e.g. immerse.com

 ## 4. Map immerse.com -> immerse.onmicrosoft.com